bradh352/ansible-role-service-cloudstack/README.md

     - `clusters`: Required.
 List of clusters.
 A cluster is a grouping of hosts within a POD.
 The hosts must be identical (CPU, Memory).
       - `name`: Required.
 Cluster name.

+## SAML / External IDP Authentication

+SAML Authentication in Cloudstack has 2 parts.
+The first part is enabling the SAML provider, pointing it to the appropriate SAML Metadata endpoint.
+On the IDP side, the Entity ID or SP ID must be set to `org.apache.cloudstack` and a custom attribute must be specified to advertise the username back to cloudstack.
+The attribute name is defined in `user_attribute` above.
+The `cloudstack_hostname` must also be configured to an appropriate value due to the redirects.
+However this may be an ip address if needed during testing.

+The second part is syncing and associating users in cloudstack with the external IDP.
+The syncing portion assumes that LDAP is available from the IDP for this purpose.
+LDAP authentication is not used because the IDP may require 2FA, and does not provide enough flexibility for assigning users to projects.

 ## Troubleshooting / Research